danielerapati/2years-oncall/PITCHME.md

 Your coworkers will have to worry less and less about limitations with the tools and data they are using.
 They will see benefits in their daily work and will increase their trust not only in your services but in the team as a whole.

+It is not just about keeping happy Mr Carson, the Butler.
+We also want Daisy the assistant cook the be the best she can be at her job.

 You might pay this increase in trust, and supporting an external service, with less control on your priorities and less agility as you have to react more.